JustBerkhout/smt-ExtractNumField/README.md

 * I've only used it with source connectors

 # Testing
-My testing has consisted to seeing whether messages appear the way I expect them in Confluent Control Center and in the kafka-console-consumer.
+My testing has consisted of seeing whether messages appear the way I expect them in Confluent Control Center and in the kafka-console-consumer.
 This amounts to essentially none.
 Make sure you do your own.